CcgAlberta/pygeostat/README.md

 This is a Python package for geostatistical modeling.
 Pygeostat is aimed at preparing spatial data, scripting geostatistical workflows, modeling using tools developed at the Centre for Computational Geostatistics ([CCG](http://www.ccgalberta.com)), and constructing visualizations to study spatial data, and geostatistical models.
 More information about installing and using pygeostat can be found in the [documentation](http://www.ccgalberta.com/pygeostat/welcome.html).

-For lessons on geostatiscts visit [Geostatistic Lessons](http://geostatisticslessons.com/).
+For lessons on geostatiscts visit [Geostatistics Lessons](http://geostatisticslessons.com/).

 For a full featured commercial alternative to pygeostat, see [RMSP](https://resourcemodelingsolutions.com/rmsp/) from [Resource Modeling Solutions](https://resourcemodelingsolutions.com).
 <picture align="center">